When Is the Best Time

 - South Georgia and the South Sandwich Islands

 These islands are a British Overseas Territory.
-South Georgia, often called the capital of Antarctica, the largest island of the South Shetland Islands.
+South Georgia, is often called the capital of Antarctica, the largest island of the South Shetland Islands.
 South Georgia often called the Galapagos of the poles famous for the huge King Penguin Colony was a former whaling station.

 - Elephant Island